apache/apisix/doc/plugins/skywalking.md

 ## Name

 [**Skywalking**](https://github.com/apache/skywalking) is an OpenTracing plugin.\
-The skywalking server can supports both http and grpc protocols .
+The skywalking server can supports both http and grpc protocols.
 The APISIX client only support http protocols.

 ## Attributes